 These issues all sound varied and independent of each other.
 However, at their core, all mental game issues affect performance in the same way, and therefore can be fixed in the same way.
 It all comes down to how I view emotion and how it relates to performance.
 Many sports psychologists treat emotion like it is the enemy, something that should be numbed.
 The problem with this attitude is that while you may succeed in the short term suppressing negative emotions, you will also suppress the positive emotions that help you perform in the zone.

 Until you embrace emotions, you will never perform at your peak.

 The performance stress curve

 Yerkes-Dodson Law is a theory that describes the relationship between all emotion and performance.
 Emotion is essential for performance; it’s only when there is too much (or too little) emotion that there is a problem.
 This is true of both positive emotions and negative emotions.
 Having too much confidence is a problem because it shuts down your ability to think.
 Being tired is a problem because you don’t have enough energy to think.
-Even being incredibly happy can impede your performance.
+Even being incredibly happy can impede your performance, visit this page.